 Big interior given its exterior dimensions; fun to drive; quirky style; highly customizable; better value than other small luxury SUVs

-Slow base engine; still pricey for an SUV of its size; advanced safety tech restricted to a very pricey package
+Slow base engine; still pricey for an SUV of its size; advanced safety tech restricted to a very pricey package; plug-in hybrid's short all-electric range

 Order your car.
 Don't get stuck paying for stuff you don't want or a color combination that's not exactly your cup of tea.
-In one to two months, you can have the exact Mini Countryman you like -- you should even be able to get a similar price to one that's just sitting on a dealer lot.
+In one to two months, you can have the exact Mini Countryman you like -- and you should even be able to get a similar price to one that's just sitting on a dealer lot.
 Either way, though, we would recommend getting the Cooper S due to its sufficiently powerful engine.
-Find a Mini Countryman for sale

-The 2017 Countryman is available in four model lines: Cooper, Cooper S, John Cooper Works and the Cooper S E plug-in hybrid.
-Complete information about the latter two is not available at the time of this writing, but their standard and optional feature content should mirror that of the Cooper S.
+The 2018 Countryman is available in four model lines: Cooper, Cooper S, John Cooper Works and the Cooper S E plug-in hybrid.

-Standard equipment on the Cooper includes 17-in wheels, a panoramic sunroof, roof rails, passive entry and keyless start, automatic headlights and wipers, a rearview camera, rear parking sensors, dual-zone automatic climate control, a height-adjustable driver's seat, leatherette vinyl upholstery, a sliding and reclining back seat, Bluetooth, a 6.5-in display screen with a console-mounted controller, a USB port and an auxiliary audio jack.
+Standard equipment on the Cooper ($26,600) includes 17-in wheels, a panoramic sunroof, roof rails, passive entry and keyless start, automatic headlights and wipers, a backup camera, rear parking sensors, dual-zone automatic climate control, a height-adjustable driver's seat, leatherette vinyl upholstery, a sliding and reclining back seat, a 6.5-in display screen with a console-mounted controller, a USB port and an auxiliary audio jack.

-The Cooper S adds 18-in wheels, LED headlights and fog lights, sport seats and the MINI Excitement package, which includes multicolor ambient interior lighting and a special multicolor LED ring around the central touchscreen ring.
-With ALL4 all-wheel drive, the Countryman includes heated seats.
+The Cooper S ($31,200) adds 18-in wheels, LED headlights and fog lights, sport seats, multicolor ambient lighting and a special multicolor LED ring around the central touchscreen.
+ALL4 all-wheel drive also adds heated seats.

 Like every Mini, the Countryman is highly customizable, and you can order it however you'd like.
 It takes between one and two months depending on where you live in the country to get one.